Jeroen Meeusen

 Signed: "Trécourt & Georges Oberhaeuser, Place Dauphine № 19, Paris".

-In about 1830, Trécourt formed a partnership with Oberhaeuser (mechanic), Magnien and Bouquet (opticians) to make a cheap achromatic microscope.
+In about 1829, Trécourt formed a partnership with Oberhaeuser (mechanic) and Bouquet (optician) to make a cheap achromatic microscope.
 With great success: batch numbers on these microscopes are as high as 50, indicating that they were produced in large series.

 1837